dartmouth-cs98/artificien_tutorials/README.md

 ## Acknowledgements

-Special thanks to Professor Tim Tregubov for his guidance during COSC 098 20F
+Special thanks to Professor Tim Tregubov for his guidance during our two-term COSC 098 course.